-Rusty Windshields: Living in Arizona, rust is not something that many residents worry about.
-Being hot and dry, rust really has no chance in Arizona.
-Why, then, is there a need to talk about rust when the nearest ocean is hundreds of miles away and average annual precipitation is barely 6 inches?
+Living in Arizona, rust is not something that we worry about.
+Our hot and dry climate wards off rust common in many other states.
+So why is there a need to talk about rust when the nearest ocean is hundreds of miles away and the average annual precipitation is barely 6 inches?

 Let me tell you why.

-Rust, although rare in Arizona, will travel state to state.
-Just because you drive from, Massachusetts to Arizona does not mean that rust stops spreading.
-Arizona is a very dry state, but during our monsoon season and parts of the winter, humidity can increase enough to encourage the process of rusting.
+Rust will travel state to state.
+Just because you drive from, Massachusetts to Arizona doesn’t magically remove your vehicle’s rust.
+Arizona is a very dry state, but during our monsoon season and parts of the winter, humidity can increase enough to continue existing rust and even start anew.

+No, rust usually needs more than water.
+It typically needs a catalyst: salt.
 Arizona gets so little snowfall that drivers aren’t used to driving on icy or slushy roads.
-To help, the cities 1) plow the roads if they have a plow, and 2) spread cinders and salt to promote traction/melting.
+To help driving conditions, cities and towns 1) plow the roads if they have a plow, and 2) spread cinders and salt to promote traction/melting.

-In this common scenario, your car is wet from snow, then it is chipped ever so slightly from the flying cinders, and finally salt from parking lots get in those little chips.
+It’s all too common, your car is wet from snow, then chipped ever so slightly from the flying cinders, and finally salted with the road salt.

 You know what happens next.
 Water + Salt + Metal = Rust.
 If you didn’t have rust before, your chances of having it now have increased.

 Cities are doing much better by moving away from using salt and only cinders when it snows, but rust can still form without salt.
 Existing rust will increase with just water too.

 So how does this relate to your windshield?